-Liberty makes significant investments each year to ensure the water we deliver to customers meets all Safe Drinking Water Act (SDWA) standards established by the United States Environmental Protection Agency (EPA) and New York State Department of Health (NYSDOH).
-We invest responsibly to maintain the local water infrastructure, because strong infrastructure is a key factor in delivering quality water.
-Additionally, we have a top-notch water quality program that ensures the water delivered to your home or business is thoroughly tested by independent laboratories and the data is provided to the state to verify compliance with all applicable SDWA and NYSDOH water regulations.
+At Liberty, our priority is providing you with safe, quality drinking water every single day.
+We pride ourselves on the investments we make to accomplish this - from improving infrastructure to enhancing our operations - we work around the clock to ensure your drinking water meets and exceeds all Safe Drinking Water Act (SDWA) standards established by the United States Environmental Protection Agency (EPA) and New York State Department of Health (NYSDOH).

+We invest responsibly in our water infrastructure because strong infrastructure is a key factor in delivering quality water.
+Additionally, we have a rigorous water quality program that ensures the water delivered to your home or business is tested by independent laboratories.
+We send the data from those tests to our local regulators to verify compliance with all applicable SDWA and NYSDOH water regulations.

-In the pages that follow, you will find our 2022 Water Quality Report (Consumer Confidence Report), which outlines detailed information regarding the quality of water we provided in calendar year 2022.
-This report can be found on our website at www.libertyenergyandwater.com.
-It includes information like the source of your water, the areas we serve, information about naturally occurring substances in the water and how we get eliminate them, our complex intake and distribution system, and more.
+In this Water Quality Report (Consumer Confidence Report), you will find detailed information regarding the quality of water we provided during the calendar year 2023.
+The report includes information about the source of your water, the areas we serve, substances found in your drinking water with a detailed description on their source and need for removal.
+In addition, it outlines our intricate production process and distribution system.

-If you have any questions about the information within this report, please don't hesitate to contact us anytime at 1-877-426-6999 TDD:711.
-We encourage you to visit our website at www.libertyenergyandwater.com to stay up-to-date and receive tips about water conservation and more.
+If you have questions about this report, please contact us at 1-877-426-6999 TDD:711.
+We encourage you to visit our website at www.libertyenergyandwater.com to stay up-to-date and receive tips about water conservation which can help preserve this natural resource for future generations.

-On behalf of the entire Liberty family, thank you for being a valued customer and neighbor.
+Along with the entire Liberty family, I thank you for being a valued customer.
 We are proud to be your water provider and look forward to serving you for years to come.

-Sincerely, Chris Alario President, Liberty New York Water
+Sincerely, Deborah Franco President, Liberty New York Water